Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Experiments

 \section{Experiments}

-The experiments conducted aims to comprehensively evaluate our proposal and compare it with the state-of-the-art SP competitor \cite{Louizos2017}.
+The experiments conducted aim to comprehensively evaluate our proposal and compare it with the state-of-the-art SP competitor \cite{Louizos2017}.
 More precisely, we are interested in answering the following research questions:

-\begin{itemize} \item[RQ1:] To what extent our HP technique compresses the network and reduces over-parametrization?
-How much HP impacts on the quality of the learned model? \item[RQ2:] Can we reduce the loss in accuracy introduced by HP by dynamically adjusting the size of mini-batches during the learning process?
-To what extent DynHP impacts on convergence speed and memory occupation? \end{itemize}
+\begin{itemize} \item[RQ1:] To what extent does our HP technique compresses the network and reduces over-parametrization?
+How much does HP impact the quality of the learned model? \item[RQ2:] Can we reduce the possible loss of accuracy introduced by HP by dynamically adjusting the size of mini-batches during the learning process?
+To what extent does DynHP impact: i) convergence speed, ii) memory occupation and iii) computational effort? \end{itemize}